Charlie Day: Films and other work

 In July 2011, Day starred in New Line Cinema's Horrible Bosses with Jason Bateman, Jason Sudeikis, Kevin Spacey, Jennifer Aniston, Colin Farrell, and Jamie Foxx.
-The film was a commercial success and Day's performance as Dale Arbus was praised by critics.
+The film was a commercial success, and Day's performance as Dale Arbus was praised by critics.
 He later reprised the role in the sequel Horrible Bosses 2 released in November 2014.
 Day had previously worked with Sudeikis in the 2010 film Going the Distance, starring Justin Long and Drew Barrymore.

 Day hosted the November 5, 2011, episode of Saturday Night Live (SNL) with Maroon 5 as the musical guest.
-He was the second cast member from It's Always Sunny in Philadelphia to host SNL (after Danny DeVito, though DeVito hosted SNL before Sunny premiered, the last time being in 1999; notably, however, DeVito would make a brief cameo during Day's opening monologue in this episode).
+He was the second cast member from It's Always Sunny in Philadelphia to host SNL (after Danny DeVito, though DeVito hosted SNL before Sunny premiered, the last time being in 1999; notably, however, DeVito would make a brief cameo during Day's opening monologue).
 Day would also make another brief cameo in the following season's episode hosted by Jamie Foxx on December 8, 2012, as a congressman in the episode's sketch "Maine Justice".
 In September 2014, Day provided his voice for The Sims 4 TV spots.

 Day had a significant role in the Guillermo del Toro science fiction kaiju film Pacific Rim (2013), in which he played biologist Dr. Newton "Newt" Geiszler, who is the focus of the secondary comedic plot with Burn Gorman and Ron Perlman.
-He was cast based on his performance in the Sunny episode Charlie Kelly: King of the Rats as del Toro was a fan of the show.
-In exchange, Day created the recurring role of Pappy McPoyle for del Toro on Sunny.
+He was cast based on his performance in the It's Always Sunny episode Charlie Kelly: King of the Rats, as del Toro was a fan of the show.
+In exchange, Day created the recurring role of Pappy McPoyle for del Toro on It's Always Sunny.
 In 2018, he reprised the role of Newt for the sequel Pacific Rim Uprising directed by Steven S. DeKnight.

-In 2015, Day and Ice Cube were cast as the leads in Fist Fight, a story about two teachers brawling conceived by Max Greenfield.
+In 2015, Day and Ice Cube were cast as the leads in Fist Fight (2017), a story about two teachers brawling conceived by Max Greenfield.
 Day plays Andy Campbell, a high school English teacher, who is challenged by his co-worker, history teacher Ronald Strickland (Ice Cube), to a fight after getting him fired.
-The film was directed by Richie Keen, who had directed episodes of It's Always Sunny in Philadelphia, and released in February 2017.
+The film was directed by Richie Keen, who had directed episodes of It's Always Sunny, and released in February 2017.

-Later that year, Day played Ralph, a vulgar comedian and close friend of the protagonist, in I Love You, Daddy, which was directed by Louis C.K. and featured himself, Chloe Grace Moretz, John Malkovich, Rose Byrne, Pamela Adlon, Edie Falco and Helen Hunt.
-Day was the first to have been cast as C.K. was a fan of It's Always Sunny in Philadelphia.
-The film premiered at TIFF 2017 and was scheduled to have its public opening in November 2017, but was dropped by all its distributors after the allegations of C.K.'s sexual misconduct were made public by the New York Times.
+Later that year, Day played Ralph, a vulgar comedian and close friend of the protagonist, in I Love You, Daddy, which was directed by Louis C.K. and featured himself, Chloe Grace Moretz, John Malkovich, Rose Byrne, Pamela Adlon, Edie Falco, and Helen Hunt.
+Day was the first to be cast, as C.K. was a fan of It's Always Sunny.
+The film premiered at TIFF 2017 and was scheduled to have its public opening in November 2017, but was dropped by all its distributors after the allegations of C.K.'s sexual misconduct were made public by The New York Times.
 Day had withdrawn himself from the film's promotion and condemned the misconduct in light of the allegations before the film's public release was canceled.